QuantumPL/site/content/publication/Singhal2020/index.md

 projects: []
 publishDate: '2021-08-16T16:44:21.992393Z'
 publication_types:
-- '0'
+- '1'
 abstract: We describe the ongoing development of a verified translator between OpenQASM (Open Quantum Assembly Language) and sqir, a Small Quantum Intermediate Representation used for circuit optimization.
 Verified translation from and to OpenQASM will allow verified optimization of circuits written in a variety of tools and executed on real quantum computers.
 This translator is a step toward a verified compilation stack for quantum computing.
-publication: ''
+publication: "*Informal Proceedings of the First International Workshop on Programming\
+  \ Languages for Quantum Computing (PLanQC '20)*"
 links:
 - name: URL
   url: http://ks.cs.uchicago.edu/publication/verified-translation/
 ---
-Talk at The First International Workshop on Programming Languages for Quantum Computing (PLanQC '20)